Consumer Medicine Information

 Isotretinoin causes birth defects in females taking isotretinoin.

-You must use strict birth control starting at least 1 month before you begin taking isotretinoin, for the whole time you are
+You must use strict birth control for at least 1 month before, during and for 1 month

 Things you must not do